-NEEP was founded in 1996 as a non-profit whose mission is to serve the Northeast and Mid-Atlantic to accelerate energy efficiency in the building sector through public policy, program strategies and education.
-Our vision is that the region will fully embrace energy efficiency as a cornerstone of sustainable energy policy to help achieve a cleaner environment and a more reliable and affordable energy system.
+Northeast Energy Efficiency Partnerships Inc. (NEEP) was founded in 1996 as a non-profit whose mission is to serve the Northeast and Mid-Atlantic to accelerate energy efficiency as an essential part of demand-side solutions that enable a sustainable regional energy system.

-The Regional Evaluation, Measurement and Verification Forum (EM&V Forum or Forum) is a project facilitated by Northeast Energy Efficiency Partnerships, Inc. (NEEP).
-The Forum's purpose is to provide a framework for the development and use of common and/or consistent protocols to measure, verify, track, and report energy efficiency and other demand resource savings, costs, and emission impacts to support the role and credibility of these resources in current and emerging energy and environmental policies and markets in the Northeast, New York, and the Mid-Atlantic region.
-The Mid-Atlantic Technical Reference Manual is a project that originated in the EM&V Forum.
+The Mid-Atlantic Technical Reference Manual is a technical assistance project that originated in the Regional Evaluation, Measurement and Verification Forum (EM&V Forum).
+The EM&V Forum was facilitated by NEEP to support the transparency, role and credibility of energy efficiency and demand resource savings, costs and emission impacts in current and emerging energy and environmental policies and markets in the Northeast, New York, and the Mid-Atlantic region.